material-motion/material-motion/specifications/runtime.md

 - The update event returned a Boolean value of true.
 True indicates that the Actor expects to perform more work on the next update event.
 - The Actor has indicated some form of active **external activity**.

-##### External activity
+##### Remote execution

-Actors often depend on external systems to fulfill their Intentions.
+Actors often depend on external systems to execute their Intentions.
 An Actor is therefore responsible for informing the Motion Runtime of two events:

 - When external activity begins.
 - When external activity ends.